zjberman/Spruce/project4/README.md

 How To Run:

-	Must have 'config.js' (not on github) in the project3 directory In the project3 folder, run:
+	Instructions for 'config.js' are available on Moodle Must have 'config.js' in the project4 directory
+	In the project4 folder, run:
 	node app.js

 Libraries: